BenWassa/agoge/README.md

 ## 📚 Current Components

 - **Podcast Series**
-  Narrative-driven episodes (20–45 min) exploring:
-  1. *Thresholds & Transformations* — psychological foundations
-  2. *Wisdom of the Elders* — cross-cultural anthropological survey
-  3. *Sacred Symbols & Myths* — mythic dimensions of initiation
-  4. *Virtue Forged in Fire* — philosophical & ethical insights
-  *(More planned in the roadmap.)*
+- **Podcast Series**
+  Narrative-driven episodes (20–45 min).
+High-level themes include Thresholds & Transformations; Wisdom of the Elders; Sacred Symbols & Myths; and Virtue Forged in Fire.
+Full episode outlines, scripts, production notes, and the publishing plan are maintained in `documentation/PodcastPlan.md` — see that file for complete details.

 - **Research Briefs**
   Concise, citation-rich documents powering each episode—produced with GPT/Gemini/Claude deep-research runs and version-controlled here.